kerminator-dev/Chat/README.md

-# Chat
+# Review
- Full stack chat application
+ Full stack chat application.
+ Main functionality is abilities to receive and send in real-time text messages to another users, update your own profile image, block/unblock users and have multiple devices, connected to account.

 # To do: back-end and client apps:
 ## Back-end methods: